Concreting in hot weather

 - Start curing as soon as possible.

-- Excess water at the surface means more shrinkage from evaporation.
+- Don't use too much water - excess water at the surface means more shrinkage from evaporation.

-- Avoid use of a vapor barrier under the slab if possible.
+- Avoid use of a vapour barrier under the slab if possible.

 - Avoid wet mixes.